 GK: Okay.
 Listen.
 It's June, Nancy.
 It's a tough time because we went through all of that pain and cold and misery and sensory deprivation and we longed for summer, and we thought we'd be happy when summer came, and then summer did come, Nancy, and we're not as happy as we expected to be back when it was cold and snowy ---- we thought we'd be in paradise, and we're just here on earth, except it's greener.
 So we get depressed this time of year.
 As we do at all other times of year.
 Okay?
 You follow me?

 SS: Okay.
 (SOBBING)

 GK: Good.
 You go ahead and cry.
+It's good for us midwesterners to cry, because we tend to keep all of our anger and frustration inside us.
 It's good to let it out.
-It's good to let all of that anger and frustration out.
-And while you're letting it out, I'm looking at my calendar here and I can't possibly go to the airport today.
+And while you're letting it out, I'm looking at my calendar here and I can't possibly give that graduation speech on Tuesday.